yasingunay/MyChatBot/README.md

 - `requirements.txt`: Lists the project's Python dependencies.
 - `templates/`: HTML templates for the web interface.
 - `static/`: Static files (CSS, JavaScript, etc.) for the web application.

+## Distinctiveness and Complexity

+### Distinctiveness
+The Chatbot Project distinguishes itself from other projects in this course through the following distinct features:

+- It implements a real-time AI chatbot that interacts with users, providing responses based on the Bard API.
+- Unlike other projects, which focus on common web application types, this project offers a unique conversational experience.
+- The project's primary focus is on user interaction and natural language processing, making it distinct from other projects.

+### Complexity
+The complexity of the Chatbot Project is evident in the following aspects:

+- Utilizes Django on the back-end, including models for users, chat sessions, and messages, establishing complex relationships.
+- Implements a real-time chat interface using JavaScript on the front-end, allowing users to have interactive conversations with the chatbot.
+- Adopts a mobile-responsive design to ensure usability on various devices.
+- Implements user authentication and authorization for chatbot access and chat history management.
+- Integrates external API (Bard API) for generating chatbot responses, enhancing the project's complexity.

 ## Getting Started